abheexx/SAfe_msg/PROJECT_SUMMARY.md

-# 🐝 Bumble-Inspired Safe Chat Filter - Project Summary
+# Safe Chat Filter - Project Summary

-## ✅ Project Complete!
+## Project Complete

-I've successfully built a complete full-stack Bumble-inspired Safe Chat Filter demo with all requested features and more.
+I've successfully built a complete full-stack Safe Chat Filter demo with all requested features and more.

-## 🏗️ What Was Built
+## What Was Built

 ### Backend (FastAPI) - `/backend/`
 - **FastAPI application** with proper error handling and CORS